-Note: Countries are ascribed to bio-geographical regions which do not always match continents; hence for instance Mexico and Cuba are in the Neotropical section.
+Note: Countries are ascribed to bio-geographical regions which do not always match continents; hence for instance Mexico is in the Neotropical section.
 See BIOGEOGRAPHY on BSG

 SAVE THE CHOCO There is a rainforest in South America more bio-diverse than the Amazon and more threatened than the Atlantic Forest.
 Donate here, as I have please.